erikschlegel/RxBingServices/README.md

 ```
 // Fetch the west village surroundings
-BingServices.whatsAroundMe({
+var rsp = BingServices.whatsAroundMe({
-  apiKey: 'Your api access key to access bing spatial data services.
-This can be obtained at https://msdn.microsoft.com/en-us/library/ff428642.aspx',
+  apiKey: 'place your API key here',
   location: '40.735803,-74.001374',
   top: 20,
   radius: 1
 } , {
   // An unexpected error occurred.
   error: function (e){
-    console.log('Received an error:\n', e);
+    console.log('Received a validation error:\n', e);
-  },
-  // OK.
-  success: function (result){
-    Rx.Observable.from(result)
+  }
+}).subscribe((rspSequence) => {
+           Rx.Observable.from(BingServices.fromRspToSpatialEntities(rspSequence))
                         .subscribe((location) => {
                             let entityType = BingServices.getEntityTypeDetails(location.EntityTypeID);
                             console.log(JSON.stringify(extend(true, {}, location, entityType)));
+                        });
         },
         (error) => {
             console.log("There was an error: " + error);
-                 });
-  },
-});
+        }
+);
 ```

-All services in this package will invoke the client success or error callback depending on the status of the Bing call and response.
+All services in this package will return a Rx observable, which is available for subscription.
+The subscribe will stream the response in an async fashion.
+If the request fails its validation request, then the clients error callback will be invoked with the details encapsulated in the error parameter. the client success or error callback depending on the status of the Bing call and response.
 In this example we're converting the response into an observable sequence, and merging the location details with the metadata details for each returned location.

 ## API Reference
 * [BingServices](#SD)